farazfp/loom/content/Observations/On the inherent imperfection of translation, particularly poetry.md

 >
 > "Metaphors torn, wit turned to ash, your touch a deadly blight,
 > Upon those stars of lyric grace, you cast a veil of night!
-> The rose you plucked, its fragrance held, a withered stem remains,
+> The rose you plucked, now in its place a withered stem remains,
-> A hollow, brittle shell where beauty slipped out of your hands.."
+> A hollow, brittle shell where beauty slipped out of your hands."
 >
 > “Like tarnished gems, unseen, unheld, our verses lie in shade,
 > While polished rhymes, in silver sealed, your fickle taste displayed.”